dibalikpohon/imcurses/README.md

-# vimcursespp
+# vimcurses
-Instant messaging app with vim style using ncurses and ASIO(probably)
+Instant messaging app with vim style using ncurses and ASIO

 What it can do:
 1. 1v1 chat